MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/ltsc2021/install-ltsc-preview.md

 Office LTSC Preview can be installed on the following operating systems:

+- Windows 11
-- Windows 10 Semi-Annual Channel
+- Windows 10 Semi-annual Channel
 - Windows 10 LTSC 2019
 - Windows Server 2019

 #### Memory and disk space

 The device on which you’re installing the preview products should have at least 4 GB of memory and at least 4 GB of available disk space for each product that you’re installing.

 #### 32-bit and 64-bit versions

 The preview versions of Office LTSC, Project 2021, and Visio 2021 are available in both 32-bit and 64-bit versions.
 We recommend 64-bit, especially on devices that have 4 GB or more of memory.
 But you should assess application compatibility and other factors that might require you to use the 32-bit version.
 For more information, see [Choose between the 64-bit or 32-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).

 All installed products must be either the 32-bit version or the 64-bit version.
 For example, you can't install a 32-bit version of Visio on the same device with a 64-bit version of Office.

 #### Previous versions of Office